arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/datasheet/datasheet.md

 ## Microcontroller (R7FA4M1AB3CFM#AA0)

-The UNO R4 WiFi is based on the 32-bit RA4M1 series microcontroller, **R7FA4M1AB3CFM#AA0**, from Renesas, which uses a 48MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU).
+The UNO R4 WiFi is based on the 32-bit RA4M1 series microcontroller, **R7FA4M1AB3CFM#AA0**, from Renesas, which uses a 48 MHz Arm® Cortex®-M4 microprocessor with a floating point unit (FPU).

-This microcontroller can operate on a range between 1.6V - 5.5V, but on the UNO R4 WiFi, it is fixed at 5V as to be hardware compatible with shields, accessories & circuits based on an previous UNO revision.
+The operating voltage for the RA4M1 is fixed at 5V as to be hardware compatible with shields, accessories & circuits based on an previous UNO revision.

 The R7FA4M1AB3CFM#AA0 features:
 * 256 kB flash / 32 kB SRAM / 8 kB data flash (EEPROM)